the-black-eagle/script.database.cleaner/README.md

 Users can also choose (via the add-on settings) to retain or remove old PVR information and to retain or remove bookmarks.
-As of V0.5.5 all the different settings are documented in the file **docs.txt** which is included with the add-on and can be found in the add-on's directory.
+As of V0.5.5 all the different settings are documented in the file **docs.txt** which is included with the add-on and can be found in the add-on's directory and will be displayed upon the first run.
+There is a setting that can re-enable display of the documentation.

 When run, the script will prompt with a summary window containing a list of the paths to retain in the database.
 Users are encouraged to check that